The Diagnosis And 7 Things To Know For A Successful Chelation – Post 12

 - Controlling things that are put on and next to the body.

 - Controlling the environment that surrounds the body, home and work especially.

-Prevention of further toxicity being ingested or penetrating the body will help to speed up the chelation process as it is likely to take years to recover health.
+Prevention of further toxicity being ingested or penetrating the body will help to speed up the chelation process, the body being less overwhelmed by toxins.

 Posts are in numbered order for completeness.
 You may like to read the next 7 posts which explain how the chelation process has been managed.